Poimen/url-shortener/README.md

 At last check, there is no real money to be made out of shortening URLs but it is a fairly interesting problem to solve at scale.
 The naive implementation can just push a shortened URL hash (base62, MD5, SHA256, etc.) to a database and ignore the potential collisions.
 This works fine and can be done in a few lines of code.
 This implementation just loops on storage...fancy, I know.

 If the write side was needing to be truly performant you could run a number of counter services behind a load balancer that can provide seed indexes to the generator.
-Another option is to use a queue that is consumed with services that confirms the integrtity out-of-band.
+Another option is to use a queue that is consumed with services that confirms the integrity out-of-band.

 Either way, eventually collisions will happen, and for fun, maybe this will be done.